knoid/smart-agnc/README.md

 the key `timeout` inside the `vpn` section you set the number of seconds it should wait until the process restarts by issuing a disconnect event.

+### Exit button

+Adding the option `--exit-button` when starting the app you can add an exit button to the context menu.

 ## Disclaimer

 I'm not a C programmer, so collaborations will be greatly appreciated.